OmarAshraf-02/OmarAshraf-02/README.md

 - 👋 Hi, I’m @OmarAshraf-02
-- 👀 I’m interested in Computer Science and have experienced with Object Oriented Programming and Java in particular
+- 👀 I’m interested in Computer Science and have experience with Object Oriented Programming and Java in particular
 - 🌱 I’m currently learning Game Development with Unity as well as Web Development

 <!---